1. What is the difference between the Frederick Douglass Scholarship and the Frederick Douglass Distinguished Scholars program?

 The Frederick Douglass Scholarship is a partial merit-based scholarship awarded by Admissions.
 This is entirely separate from the Frederick Douglass Distinguished Scholars (FDDS) program.
 The FDDS program awards participants the institution's most prestigious scholarship of full tuition, room, board, books, UPass and mandatory fees.

 2. Where can I find the FDDS application?

-To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application, which will be available August 2015.
+To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application.

 Students can apply for and learn more about other special academic programs here.

 3. When will I receive notice of my acceptance or denial into the program?

 All applicants to the FDDS program will be notified of their status by Admissions on or before April.

 4. Do I have to be Black or Latino to apply?

 Our program offers a merit-based scholarship.
 FDDS are selected based on scholastic achievement, leadership experience, and demonstrated interest in graduate/professional school.
 Scholars are diverse in gender, race, sexual orientation, socioeconomic status, ability, and ethnicity.